 - Inventions: electricity, moving sidewalks, early cinema, and the discoveries of Marie Curie

-There is a short break halfway through each session and tea/coffee will be provided.
+There is a short break half-way through each session, and tea/coffee is provided.
+You are welcome to bring your own refreshments if you wish.

 Wendy Joyce has a PhD in French studies from Princeton University and is an expert in 19th- and 20th-century French culture and art history.
 Her fields of expertise include the history of Paris, French Impressionism and post-impressionism, French literature, and culinary history.